David Siddons – fintech copywriter

 How to consistently earn attention and trust from buyers.

-They’re skimming tabs between meetings, comparing three vendors that all claim the same thing, trying to work out who actually gets it.
+Nobody's poring over your content with an Americano and an hour to spare.
+They're skimming tabs between meetings, comparing three vendors that all claim the same thing, trying to work out who actually gets it.

-These aren’t trends or hacks.
-They’re patterns that hold up.
-The kind of content that gets bookmarked, forwarded, or read at 9pm after the last call ends.
+These aren't trends or hacks.
+They're patterns that hold up – the kind of content that gets bookmarked, forwarded, or read at 9pm after the last call ends.

 Here's what they are: